 That would mean that if you find out that building permits, impact fees, other fees, & surveys, one of the 1st categories you’ll get costs for, are going to cost $4,000 instead of $3,000, you are .5% ($1,000) “in the hole” so to speak.

-Not to worry though, as it’s very early in the game and there will be many areas where you can save more than .5%, without sacrificing quality.
+Not to worry though, as it’s very early in the estimating game and there should be many areas where you can save more than .5%, without sacrificing quality.

 Utilities (electric, gas, phone, cable).
 (1.00%) In some rural areas this item can be very costly, running into thousands of dollars.
 Check with your local utility companies in advance.

 Excavation.
 (2%) This item will depend on such factors as locale, soil conditions, terrain, and season of the year.
 Excavating for a basement will cost more than excavating for a slab or a crawl space.
 Get a written bid.

 Note: In determining the square footage of a house, measure from outside wall to outside wall, not from inside wall to inside wall, and not from roof overhangs.
 If the house is not easily divided into rectangles for simplifying square footage determination and you can’t figure it out, have the designer do it for you.
 Ready-made plans generally come with the square footage broken down for you.
 Use those figures.